AeonShift-Magic/web-points-calculator/README.md

 3. Create a release for the points calculator, choosing a model.

 Steps 1 and 2 need to be done each time you want to update the card database.
 They can be automated.
-Using a cron job is a good idea, calling the console commands:
+Using a cron job is a good idea, calling the console commands below:

 #### Using [Scryfall "Default Cards" bulk JSON file](https://scryfall.com/docs/api/bulk-data) as source: